Serena Williams: 2020–2022: Final years

 In December 2021, Williams announced she would not play the 2022 Australian Open, citing the same leg injury.
 She returned to professional play in June 2022 when she teamed up with Ons Jabeur for the Eastbourne International.
 The pair won two matches before retiring from the tournament due to an injury sustained by Jabeur.
 Williams also played singles at Wimbledon, where she lost to No.113 Harmony Tan in the first round.
-Williams was ranked No. 320 at the end of 2022.

-Farewell tour

-In the September 2022 issue of Vogue, Williams announced her plans to "evolve away" from tennis after the 2022 US Open, indicating retirement.
-She stated her intention to focus on her family and her venture capital firm.
+In an August article for the September 2022 issue of Vogue, Williams announced her plans to "evolve away" from tennis after the 2022 US Open, indicating retirement.
+(Note: Attributed to multiple references:) She stated her intention to focus on her family and her venture capital firm.
 Williams began her farewell tour by entering the Canadian Open in Toronto using a protected ranking.
 She beat Nuria Párrizas Díaz in straight sets for her first singles win in 14 months, before losing to Belinda Bencic.
 After her elimination, tournament organizers gave Williams gifts to remember the city.
 Williams subsequently entered the Cincinnati Masters, where she fell to reigning US Open champion Emma Raducanu in the first round.

-At the US Open, Williams played doubles with Venus for the first time since 2018; the sisters lost to the Czech duo of Lucie Hradecká and Linda Nosková.
+At the 2022 US Open, Williams played doubles with Venus for the first time since 2018; the sisters lost to the Czech duo of Lucie Hradecká and Linda Nosková.
 In the first round of singles, Williams defeated Danka Kovinić of Montenegro.
 After the match—which was attended by Eric Adams, Bill Clinton, Spike Lee, Mike Tyson, Vera Wang, Ruth Westheimer, and Tiger Woods—a tribute video narrated by Oprah Winfrey was played, and an interview was conducted by Gayle King.
 In the second round, Williams upset world No. 2 Anett Kontaveit, becoming the oldest woman in the Open Era to defeat a top-three ranked player.
-She then lost to Ajla Tomljanović in what was ultimately her final match.
+She then lost to Ajla Tomljanović in what was ultimately her final singles match before her return in 2026.
+Williams was ranked No. 320 at the end of 2022.